-- The school internet access is provided by Bracknell Council and includes filtering appropriate to the age of pupils. - Children are taught what internet use is acceptable and what is not and given clear objectives for internet use. - Children are educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation. - Children are shown how to publish and present information appropriately to a wider audience. - Children have a clear Esafety code of conduct in school, which is prominently displayed in the classrooms - Children are taught how to evaluate internet content - The school ensures that the use of internet derived materials by staff and by children complies with copyright law. - Children are taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Children are taught how to report unpleasant or inappropriate internet content.
+- The school internet access is provided by Fortinet and includes filtering appropriate to the age of pupils. - Children are educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation. - Children are shown how to publish and present information appropriately to a wider audience. - Children have a clear E-Safety code of conduct in school, which is prominently displayed in the classrooms - Children are taught how to evaluate internet content - At Jennett's Park we ensure that the use of internet derived materials by staff and by children complies with copyright law. - Children are taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Children are taught how to report unpleasant or inappropriate internet content.